 “The ingestion of drinking water with high concentrations of fluoride (122 +/- 5 micromoles per liter) leads, in healthy people, to stress of the functional status of the pituitary-thyroid system, as evidenced by a reduction in the concentration of T3, an increase in the production (by the hypothalamus) of TSH in the serum, and a more avid uptake of I131 by the thyroid tissue.
 This permits us to classify the excessive accumulation of fluorine in the body as a risk factor providing a basis for the development of thyroid dysfunction.”

 SOURCE: Bachinskii PP et al. 1985.
 Action of the body fluorine of healthy persons and thyroidopathy patients on the function of hypophyseal-thyroid the system.
 Probl Endokrinol (Mosk) 31(6):25-9.
-[See study]
+[Article in Russian, translated into English]

 “A study on the serum T4, T3 and TSH levels was performed in 27 patients with chronic skeletal fluorosis and the data obtained were compared with those of 20 health persons.
 The results showed that serum T4 in the patients was lower than in the controls and TSH was higher, while serum T3 showed no significant difference.
 There was no goiter found in the patients.
 These data indicate that fluorine may reduce serum T4 by interfering [with] thyroid function.The increase of TSH secretion is the consequence stimulated by a feedback mechanism but no proliferation and enlargement of the thyroid gland resulted . . . .”